vusec/floatzone/README.md

 Edit `env.sh` and update `FLOATZONE_TOP` with the full path where you cloned this repository.

-(OPTIONAL) To run SPEC benchmarks, update also the variable `FLOATZONE_SPEC06` with the full path of your SPEC instllation.
+(OPTIONAL) To run SPEC benchmarks, update also the variable `FLOATZONE_SPEC06` with the full path of your SPEC installation.

 Then, load the environment in your current shell:
 ```